Only next-generation deep packet inspection software meets future network challenges

 Where and why is DPI technology used?

-DPI software can be integrated into firewalls, routers, SD-WAN solutions, IoT gateways and many other networking devices and solutions to enhance security and improve network management.
+When integrated into firewalls, routers, SD-WAN solutions, IoT gateways and many other networking solutions, DPI helps to enhance security and improve network management.
 Deep packet inspection software helps to reroute mission-critical enterprise applications like CRM tools, without any loss of performance, it helps to achieve a holistic view of networks to stay ahead of threats and embedding the software in wireless products such as wireless access points, switches or router enables network operators to improve the quality of experience for their customers.

 The key to maintaining integrity, ensuring security and optimizing the efficiency of a multi-Gbps network is a high-performant, efficient and accurate deep packet inspection software.
-Our high-performant DPI engine R&S®PACE 2 delivers full visibility of IP-based network traffic in real time despite encryption and frequent application changes.
+Our future-proof DPI engine R&S®PACE 2 delivers full visibility of IP-based network traffic in real time despite encryption and frequent application changes.
 Likewise, our VPP DPI engine R&S®vPACE delivers unparalleled, real-time traffic insights for virtualized and cloud-native functions (VNF/CNF) as well as 5G user plane functions (UPF) hosted and managed in the cloud.
-This makes deep packet inspection technology a crucial tool for advanced network management and IT security solutions.
+Deep packet inspection technology is crucial for advanced network management and IT security solutions.

 OEM IP network monitoring and analytics by ipoque